realworldocaml/book/en/json.md

 to_int           `json -> int`                Convert a JSON value into an OCaml `int`.
 Raises an exception if this is impossible. filter_string    `json list -> string list`   Filter valid strings from a list of JSON fields, and return them as an OCaml list of strings.

 We'll go through each of these uses one-by-one now.
-The examples below also use the `|>` pipe-forward operator that we explained earlier in [xref](#variables-and-functions).
+The examples below also use the `|>` pipe-forward operator that we explained in [xref](#variables-and-functions).
 This lets us chain together multiple JSON selection functions and feed the output from one into the next one, without having to create separate `let` bindings for each one.

 Let's start with selecting a single `title` field from the record.